Arielle0222/Data_Analysis/README.md

 # Data Analysis Repository

-Welcome to the **Data Analysis Repository**, which showcases projects exploring environmental data and their implications for sustainable mobility.
-This repository highlights the intersection of data analysis and smart mobility, focusing on correlations between electric vehicle (EV) adoption rates and PM2.5 air pollution levels.
+Welcome to the **Data Analysis Repository**, which showcases the application of data analysis techniques relevant to autonomous driving and smart mobility engineering.
+As part of my journey to become an Autonomous Driving and Smart Mobility Engineer, I have explored and developed data analysis skills in this domain.
+While Python is my primary tool, I am also proficient in SQL for managing and querying large datasets.

 ---

 ## 📂 Repository Structure

 ```
+├── Project1_Name/                   # Data Analysis Project 1
-├── data/                     # Raw and processed datasets
+│   ├── Data/                        # Raw datasets
+│   ├── Output_Data_Analysis/        # Analysis results
-├── notebooks/                # Jupyter notebooks for data analysis
+│   │   ├── Jupyter_Notebook/        # Jupyter notebooks for data analysis
-├── scripts/                  # Python scripts for data preprocessing and visualization
-├── results/                  # Visualizations and final results
+│   └── Output_Paper/                # Result Reports and Documentation (.pdf)
+│
+├── Project2_Name/                   # Data Analysis Project 2
+│
 ├── README.md                        # Documentation (this file)
 ```

 ---

-## 📊 Project Overview
+## 📊 Latest Data Analysis Project

-### 1. **Correlation Between Regional EV Adoption Rates and PM2.5 Levels**
+### **Analysis of EV Adoption Rates and Air Quality (PM2.5)**
-- **Objective**: Investigate the relationship between regional EV ownership and air quality (PM2.5) to evaluate the environmental impact of EV adoption.
+- **Objective**: Explore the relationship between regional EV adoption rates and PM2.5 levels to understand the impact of EVs on air quality.
 - **Dataset**: Monthly regional air pollution data (PM2.5, PM10, etc.) and EV ownership statistics for 2023.
-- **Methods**:
+- **Key Methods**:
-  - Data preprocessing: Managing missing values, detecting, and removing outliers using statistical techniques.
+  - **Data Preprocessing**: Handling missing values, removing outliers, and unifying datasets.
-  - Correlation analysis: Leveraging Pearson and Spearman methods to identify significant trends.
+  - **Analysis**: Using Pearson and Spearman correlation to identify trends.
-  - Visualization: Creating interactive heatmaps and scatter plots for regional insights.
+  - **Visualization**: Interactive heatmaps and scatter plots for regional insights.
-- **Highlights**:
+- 📈 **Key Results**:
-  - Successfully cleaned and integrated data into a unified dataset.
-  - Developed interactive visualizations to communicate findings effectively.

-### 2. **Application to Autonomous Driving and Smart Mobility**
-- **Relevance**: The findings provide a foundation for developing data-driven strategies in autonomous driving and mobility services.
+  - **Scatter Plot**: Demonstrates the relationship between EV ownership ratio and PM2.5 levels.
+  - **Heatmap**: Interactive visualization showcasing regional variations in pollution and EV adoption.
-- **Extension**:
+- 🌐 **Future Directions**
-  - The analysis can be extended to explore how air quality data and EV adoption influence traffic patterns, route optimization, and energy efficiency in autonomous systems.
-  - Insights into urban pollution levels can guide real-time decision-making in smart mobility applications.
+  - Integrating real-time air quality monitoring data with autonomous vehicle route planning.
+  - Exploring traffic optimization models using environmental and mobility data.
+  - Extending analysis to predict future trends in sustainable urban mobility.

+---
+## 📋 Other Data Analysis Projects

 ---
 ## 🛠️ Tools and Technologies

 - **Programming Language**: Python